Library Education Visits

 Typical Timetable:

-• End of June to end of term in July – Our Children’s Librarian visits schools.
+- End of June to end of term in July – We contact schools with details about the challenge and publicity materials.
 We encourage children to join the Summer Reading Challenge.
 We ask teachers to endorse the Challenge with parents.

 Artsmark with Rutland Libraries